myrhhcaiah/dragalia_control/README.md

 How does it work?
 - Detects Android devices and launches an instance of SCRCPY to show the device screen on their PC.
-- Reads controller input from a XBox-like controller and forwards them to the SCRCPY window as useful Dragalia Lost input.
+- Reads controller input from a XBox-like controller and it to Dragalia Lost touchscreen input.
+- Input is sent to the phone either directly through magic or via mouse input to the SCRCPY window.

 See it in action on YouTube: https://youtu.be/Jt_tPyQo_gA